Length and thickness of bamboo internodes: a beautiful curve

 We harvested a full bamboo pole in northern Taiwan, and measured the length of each internode using a tape measure.
 We also measured the thickness of the wall at certain points using a ruler.

 We started the measurement of internode length at the base of the pole, above the level of the small roots covering the lower node.
 The measurement was accurate to the nearest centimeter, due to irregularities in the bamboo pole: the limits corresponding to the nodes were not perpendicular to the axis of the pole, but slightly tilted; and the diameter of the pole tended to be larger at the level of nodes than in the internodes.
 Measurements are hence not very precise but enough to meet our objectives.

 We measured the wall thickness at the level of cuts that we did close to 4 nodes.
 The measurement was accurate to the nearest 0.5 centimeters.
 As the wall thickness is not always even, we averaged 3 measures taken more or less at equidistance from one another.
 Measuring the wall thickness for each internode would be ideal, but it would have required to cut the pole in small sections, preventing us to use it for other purposes that we planned — it is in particular an internode of this bamboo from which we built the trivet!

-We also recorded other variables to describe the context of the measurement:
+We also recorded other variables to describe the context of the measurements:

 - Date: December 18, 2018